distributed-control-systems/SUGAR/README.md

 On the other hand (the **ugly** part of sugar), there is no (yet) inner or exterior product declaration, you need to do them using the geometric product and elements() operation

 Also, there is no general division ("/") operator, due to de fact that the "/" does not define the precedence of the operands.
-Whenever you need to perform divisions you should first retrieve the inverse of the divisor, and the perform a standard geometric product. (even more **ugly**, isn't it?)
+Whenever you need to perform divisions you should first retrieve the inverse of the divisor, and then, perform a standard geometric product. (even more **ugly**, isn't it?)

 ## Powers of multi-vectors to integer numbers

-There are many ways in sugar to perform this operation (look into the section "functions of multi-vectors") , but the operator ^os overloaded to perform powers of multi-vectors.
+There are many ways in sugar to perform this operation (look into the section "functions of multi-vectors") , but the operator ^ is overloaded to perform powers of multi-vectors.
 Remember a^b performs $a^b$, is not a shorthand to exterior product.
-The nice thing is that it is easy to find multi-vector inverses. (**This section is still under development**)
+The nice thing is that it is easy to find multi-vector inverses.

 	>> basis([1,1,0])
 	Declaring e0 as syntactic sugar, e0=1